lancedb/lance-deeplearning-recipes/community-examples/README.md

 3. Open the Jupyter Notebook or run the script using an appropriate environment.
 4. The script will load the dataset, preprocess the images, define the CNN model architecture, and train the model using the provided hyperparameters.
 5. During training, the script will log the loss, validation accuracy, and epoch duration to the wandb dashboard.
-6. After training, the script will save the trained model as `cinic_lance.pth`.
+6. After training, the script will save the trained model as `cinic_resnet.pth`.
 7. Finally, the script will evaluate the trained model on the test dataset and log the test accuracy to the wandb dashboard.

 ### Customization